BinaryMuse/node-cmark-gfm/README.md

 ### Options

 cmark-gfm supports a variety of options that it passes to the underlying libcmark-gfm library.
-You can enable an option by setting its name to the value of `true` in your `options` object; for example, to enable the `smart` and `footnotes` options:
+You can enable most options by setting its name to the value of `true` in your `options` object; to enable an extension, add its name to an `extensions` array.
+For example, to enable the `smart` and `footnotes` options and the `strikethrough` extension:

 ```javascript
 const cmark = require('cmark-gfm')